aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 \paragraph*{Acquihire} There are alternatives to the hiring or up-skilling approach.
 A possible strategy is that of the acquihire.
 In an acquihire, a company buys another company, not so much for the product or service they provide, but for the manpower that comes along with the acquisition \citep{varian2020seven, fantasia2016acquihiring}.
 An example of this is the acquisition of Android by Google in 2005, before any product was developed and when Android still employed less than ten people.
 The employees had experience designing mobile devices as well as excellent ideas \citep{varian2020seven}.
 In addition, by centering the AI development in the acquired company, the risk of failure can be kept separate from the main business (see also next Section).
 The strategy of acquihiring has been heavily used by some of the leaders in the AI race: the FAMGA companies (Facebook, Amazon, Microsoft, Google, Apple) \citep{cbinsights2019}.

-Once we have built our AI team, an important consideration is to focus on retaining employees through continuous education, benefits, and a desired working environment.
+Once the AI team has been built, an important consideration is to focus on retaining employees through continuous education, benefits, and a desired working environment.
 In conclusion, the importance of finding trained, capable and diligent manpower for building AI models cannot be overestimated, given the scientific approach that needs to be taken during development.